gitlevich/thinking-about-agents/2-how-goals-precipitate.md

 If I attend to the light on the bookshelf, the next moment of attention is shaped by that.
 I'm not scanning neutrally anymore.
 I'm rendering a pattern.

 The pattern isn't found.
 It's constituted by attentional continuity.
-Attention provides the substrate for it to persist.
+I provide the substrate for it to persist.

 After enough collapses, the pattern has momentum.
 It starts to look like something I'm pursuing.
 A goal.
 But that's retrospective framing.
 The picture I'm offering is: preference pulls attention, attention collapses possibilities,